Mutual legal assistance and extradition

 The agreement introduces modern cooperation tools including:

 - the possibility to provide testimony via videoconference.
 This will significantly simplify the procedure of hearing a witness or an expert, eliminating long and expensive travel.
-In practice this will mean that an EU citizen who was the witness of a crime committed in Japan for instance, will no longer be required to travel to Japan to provide a testimony, but will be able to speak via videoconference from home;
+In practice this will mean that an EU citizen who was the witness of a crime committed in Japan for instance, will no longer be required to travel to Japan to provide a testimony, but will be able to speak via videoconference from his or her home country;